idfy-io/docs/eid-providers/norwegian-bankid.md

 4)	The bankid user is ready.
   •	One time password: otp
   •	Personal password: qwer1234

-## Technical

-BankID have two clients: a JavaScript based client that is rendered in the browser \(Netcentric\), and the BankID mobile client which is a SIM Toolkit solution.
-Idfy supports both solutions.
-BankID mobile currently only support signing of plain text.

 #### Test users Bankid mobile